 Initiation of critical life-saving treatment techniques during the rapid initial survey performed by the personnel assigned to triage.
 For example, opening an airway or control of severe bleeding.

-• Notification of EXTENT and NUMBER OF CASUALTIES to the communications center by the EMS Branch Director.
-The Communications center then notifies all agencies involved.
+• Notification of EXTENT and NUMBER OF CASUALTIES to the county Communications Center by the EMS Branch Director.
+The Communications Center then notifies all agencies involved.

 1. Communication Centers will activate local response plans and Communications Protocols as needed

-• Casualty Collection Points (CCP) established in well-marked areas by the Treatment Leader.
+• Casualty Collection Points (CCP) will be established in well-marked areas by the Treatment Leader.

-• Patients arranged by priority at CCP/Treatment Area.
+• Patients will be arranged by priority at CCP/Treatment Area.

-• Incoming emergency units report to designated Vehicle Staging Area, and the highest trained personnel report to Treatment Group Supervisor with requested appropriate supplies/equipment.
+• Incoming emergency units will report to the designated Vehicle Staging Area, and the highest trained personnel report to Treatment Group Supervisor with requested appropriate supplies/equipment.
 The driver and the stretcher must remain with the vehicle, awaiting further assignment

-• Patient treatment implemented by BLS and ALS practitioners at CCP / Treatment Area.
+• Patient treatment will be implemented by BLS and ALS practitioners at CCP / Treatment Area.

-• Patients shall be transported in priority sequence, if possible, to designated hospitals as assigned by Transportation Group Supervisor.
+• Patients shall be transported in priority sequence, if possible, to designated hospitals as assigned by the Transportation Group Supervisor.
 In a Mass Casualty Incident, several patients SHOULD be transported in each vehicle in order to maximize the transportation resources that are available.
 EMS units should not be allowed to leave the incident scene with only one patient on board.

+When all patients are in transport and all patient treatments completed, consider/complete:

-• Consider demobilization of resources
+• Demobilization of resources

-• Establish post-incident equipment collection site.
+• Establishing post-incident equipment collection site.

-• Equipment and supplies returned to agencies involved.
+• Returning equipment and supplies to agencies involved.

 • Critical Incident Stress Management (CISM) Support should be considered for personnel.
 Communication centers will notify the on-call CISM designee as soon as details of the MCI are known so they can assemble the team for possible response